anoopsarkar/compilers-class/hw3.md

 Remember to push your solution source code to GitLab or other private repository:

     cd answer
-    git add decafexpr.y decafexpr.lex # and any other files such as decafexpr.cc and decafexpr-defs.h
+    git add decafexpr.y decafexpr.lex # and any other files such as symboltable.cc, decafexpr.cc and decafexpr-defs.h
     git commit -m 'initial solution'
     git push